SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_1_space_turtle_chomp.md

 Step 3.
 As it is a great idea to save your project at the beginning of any new development, select File --&gt; Save and name the file, I called mine kbgame1.

 Step 4.
 When coding one of the first things we should always do as a developer is leave a comment explaining what the program does at the top of the screen.

 Write the below on the top line:

 ```python
 # Turtle Graphics Game – Space Turtle Chomp
 ```

 Step 5.
 Next we need to import the Turtle libraries and set up the screen, we do this by typing:

+{{% codecaption title="kbgame1.py" %}}

 ```python
 import turtle